FindMySchool LogoFindMySchool

 Entry to Darrick Wood is statistically difficult.
 Admissions are coordinated by the London Borough of Bromley, and the school is consistently oversubscribed.

 The primary criterion for allocation, after looked-after children and siblings, is distance.
-In 2024, the last distance offered was 1.35 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
-Families living outside this radius without a sibling link face very long odds.
+Families should use Bromley's current admissions information for the latest oversubscription details before applying.

 Parents comparing local performance can use the Local Hub page to view these results side-by-side using the Comparison Tool.